thenaterhood/gscreenshot/README.md

 1. Download the latest version from [here](https://github.com/thenaterhood/gscreenshot/releases/latest)
 2. Unzip or untar the file (depending which you downloaded)
-3. From the command line, navigate to the unzipped files and run
+3. From the command line, navigate to the unzipped files and run one of the following:
-   - `sudo python setup.py install --single-version-externally-managed` (may fail on some Python versions)
+   - `sudo python setup.py install` - install systemwide
-   - OR `sudo python setup.py install --old-and-unmanageable`
+   - `python setup.py install --user` - install to the current user (binary at ~/.local/bin/gscreenshot)
-   - OR you can also install with `sudo pip install -e .` but this won't install pixmaps or menu entries
+   - you can also install with `sudo pip install -e .` but this won't install pixmaps, locales, or menu entries

 Building a package: